CARING FOR YOUR FABRIC SOFA

 Spills & Stains care

 Meanwhile, if you’re unsure of how to clean your linen upholstery you should contact a professional.
-Rather than make a DIY job of it, and potentially damage the fabric further, let a professional handle it.
+Rather than making a D.I.Y job out of it, let a professional handle it.